qʷ

 - kn̓ qʷəyúlaʔxʷ I am rich (Cv)

-qʷʔač warm weather / weather (OkB)
+qʷʔač warm weather, get warm (OkB)

-qʷʔaˤp slides / slid
+qʷʔaˤp slides, slid